Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_2_fairness_definitions.md

 **Utilitarian Perspective (Greatest Good for Greatest Number):**
 - Focus on overall benefit maximization
-- May justify some individual unfairness for greater collective good
+- May justify some individual unfairness for the greater collective good
 - Important for resource allocation decisions

 **Deontological Perspective (Inherent Rights and Duties):**